ANNUAL PRE-COLLEGIATE

 PIANO COMPETITION

-The West Chester University Annual Pre-Collegiate Piano Competition, now it its 33rd year, strives to provide students ages 9-18 with performing opportunities and raise the standard of excellence of young pianists.
+The West Chester University Annual Pre-Collegiate Piano Competition, now it its 34th year, strives to provide students ages 9-18 with performing opportunities and raise the standard of excellence of young pianists.
 This is a national competition with no geographic restrictions.
 There are three age groups with up to five cash prizes awarded in each group.
-Information regarding repertoire requirements, newly increased prize award amounts, and how to apply is found below.
+Information regarding repertoire requirements, competition guidelines, awards, and how to apply is found below.

-This year's competition will take place on Saturday, April 1, 2023 in Swope Music Building on our beautiful West Chester University Campus.
-The Wells School of Music is excited to bring in Jacobs Music this year as a co-sponsor of this event.
+This year's competition will take place on Saturday, April 13, 2024 in Swope Music Building on our beautiful West Chester University Campus.
+The Wells School of Music is grateful for the support of Jacobs Music as they continue to co-sponsor this event in 2024.

-On Sunday, April 16, 2023 in our Ware Family Recital Hall a Recital & Awards Presentation will include performances by the first, second, and third place winner in each group and must be attended by all Honorable Mention winners.
+A Recital & Awards Presentation will be held on Sunday, April 21, 2024 from 3:00 pm - 4:30 pm in the Ware Family Recital Hall.
+The recital will include performances by the first, second, and third place winner in each group and must be attended by all Honorable Mention winners.
 Absences in either category will result in cancellation of the award.

 Wells School of Music - West Chester University Co-Sponsored By Jacobs Music Since 1900 - 'Offering the finest painos in every price range'